 - Geosynthetic reinforcement of soil mattresses

-More information about the centrifuge laboratory can be found here.
+Further information about the centrifuge laboratory can be found here.

-A list of current research activities involving centrifuge modelling can can be accessed here.
+More information on our research activities involving centrifuge modelling can can be accessed here.

 Please contact Prof SW Jacobsz for further information ([email protected]).